codeledge/deverything/README.md

 The promise:

-- **1️⃣-package**: say goodbye to lodash, faker, this and that and the other package.
+- **1️ package**: say goodbye to lodash, faker, this and that and the other package.
-- **0️⃣-dependencies**: keep it simple and lightweight.
+- **0️ dependencies**: keep it simple and lightweight.
 - **🏆 Pick the best**: the code is minimal and uses the best current practices and is optimized for max performance.
 - **👪🏼 Typescript**: use it, support it and export it.
 - **🌊 Intuitive**: favour always the most intuitive API and common usage, _never_ throw errors unless asked.